-- 1. establish written contracts with its suppliers; - 2. pay its suppliers according to the agreed contract, respecting the applicable payment terms; - 3. dialogue regularly and annually with its suppliers and promote a transparent negotiation on volumes and prices.
+- 2. pay its suppliers according to the agreed contract, respecting the applicable payment terms; - 3. dialogue regularly and annually with its suppliers and promote a transparent negotiation on volumes and prices.
 Where possible, the supplier should establish contracts with guaranteed price and volume, as well as envisage long-term cooperation.